 Glengyle was originally founded in 1872 by William Mitchell and operated successfully until 1925 when it was sold to the Bloch Bros blending company.
 It wasn’t long before the new owners were forced to mothball the site thanks to the wartime rationing of barley but when peace returned to the world, all remained quiet at Glengyle.
 Any plans to resume production had long since been forgotten and the distillery buildings were eventually stripped of their equipment and left to the ravages of time.

 Three quarters of a century later, Campbeltown’s status as a proud whisky region in its own right was under threat, as some began to question why a single town of just two distilleries was considered a ‘region’.
-Hedley G Wright, owner of Springbank, wasn’t about to accept this without a fight however and pointed out that the lowlands had only three distilleries currently in operation at the time, with no threat of a loss of status hanging over them.
-By that reasoning, a third Campbeltown distillery would surely preserve the towns position as one of Scotland’s five official regions.
-Before long, Wright had purchased the shell of a building which once housed Glengyle and a set of second hand stills were acquired from the mothballed Ben Wyvis distillery in Invergordon.
-With the new setup installed, Glengyle was back in production by 2004.
+Hedley G Wright, owner of Springbank, wasn’t about to accept this without a fight and pointed out that the lowlands had only three distilleries currently in operation at the time, with no threat of a loss of status hanging over them.
+By that reasoning, a third Campbeltown distillery would surely preserve the town’s position as one of Scotland’s five official regions.
+Before long, Wright had purchased the shell of a building that once housed Glengyle and a set of second-hand stills were acquired from the mothballed Ben Wyvis distillery in Invergordon.
+With the new set-up installed, Glengyle was back in production by 2004.

 That initial 12 year old malt was soon followed by an 8 year old ‘cask strength’ edition.
 Bottled at 55.7%, it is available in the UK for around £50 – £55.

 Smell: On the nose there’s Wood Smoke, Biscuit and Honey, Caramel and Fudge, a touch of Banana and light Oak.